Contact Us

 Process Principles

-l Absorption Stage (mainly sodium alkali)
+Absorption Stage (mainly sodium alkali)

 Flue gas enters the desulfurization tower and contacts the sprayed NaOH/NaCO₃ solution countercurrently, undergoing the following reactions: